aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

 Once the target nodes have been selected we validate the `shacl.minLength` property in the node through the `nested` constraint.

-If we try to parse the example in section 4.1 with this profile we will obtain two validation errors, one for the parameter, another one for the body.
+If we try to parse the example in section 4.1 with this profile we will obtain two validation errors, one for the parameter and another one for the body.

 #### 4.2.3 Inverse paths

-Inverse paths traverse the graph in the opposite direction from target node to parent node, instead of from target node to nested node.
+Inverse paths traverse the graph in the opposite direction from target node to parent node instead of from target node to nested node.

 ## 5. Qualified constraints

-Qualified constraints makes it possible to express validation rules that match only a minimum or maximum number of the target nodes selected by a particular constraint.
+Qualified constraints make it possible to express validation rules that match only a minimum or maximum number of the target nodes selected by a particular constraint.

 These are the qualified constraints supported: